High-Fidelity Capacity Expansion Planning for Puerto Rico's Electric Power System

 This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344.
-The work was supported by the Department of Energy (DOE) Office of Electricity's NAERM program and the LLNL-LDRD Program under Project No. LDRD25-SI-007.
-The authors gratefully acknowledge Gurobi Optimization for providing a free academic license for their software, which was used in this work.
+The work was supported by the Department of Energy (DOE) Office of Electricity's NAERM program and the LLNL-LDRD Program under Project No. LDRD25-SI-007 (LLNL-JRNL-2017618).
 The views expressed in the article do not necessarily represent the views of the DOE or the U.S. Government.